Common Garage Door Problems We See in King County Homes

 So today, let’s dive into the most common garage door problems we see across King County homes — and more importantly, how to prevent them.

 🚪 1.
-The Classic: Broken Garage Door Springs (Especially in Sammamish)
+The Classic: Broken Garage Door Springs

 One of the top calls we get every week?